Variational Autoencoder for Anti-Cancer Drug Response Prediction: Materials and methods

-\subsection{Gene expression VAE(GeneVAE)}
+\subsection{Gene expression VAE (geneVAE)}

-Our aims to extract latent vectors from CCLE gene expression data, which will be fit into the combined MLP drug prediction network.
-We use fully connected neural networks for forward propagation with a batch-norm layer before activation.
+GeneVAE extracts latent vectors from CCLE gene expression data, with the extracted latent vectors used for drug response prediction. geneVAE is an ordinary VAE based on fully connected neural networks.
+For the encoder, we use 2-layer fully connected neural networks for forward propagation with a batch-norm layer before activation:

-$f_{1}$ is the activation function (ReLU in our model), $W_{1}$ is the weight matrix and $b_{1}$ is the bias vector at the first dense layer.
-Batch normalization is used to train our model more efficiently.
-Activation function help filter out unimportant information. $h_{1}$ is the output of the first layer in our MLP model.
-We connect it to the second layer:
+where $\tau(\cdot)$ is the activation function (ReLU in our model), $W_{1}$ is the weight matrix, and $b_{1}$ is the bias vector at the first dense layer.
+Batch normalization ($\textup{BN}$) is used to train our model more efficiently. $h_{1}$ represents the output of the first layer.
+It is connected to the second layer using